Moose

 The Cheetah, Earth's fastest land animal, combines speed and stealth for daylight hunts across savannas.

-Elusive Black Leopards, or melanistic leopards, blend into the shadows of Asia and Africa's dense forests.
+Elusive Black Jaguars, or melanistic leopards, blend into the shadows of Asia and Africa's dense forests.

 White Tiger